coder/modules/jfrog-oauth/README.md

 }
 ```

+> Note
+> This module does not install `npm`, `go`, `pip`, etc but only configure them.
+You need to handle the installation of these tools yourself.

 ## Prerequisites

 Coder [`external-auth`](https://coder.com/docs/v2/latest/admin/external-auth) configured with Artifactory.
 This requires a [custom integration](https://jfrog.com/help/r/jfrog-installation-setup-documentation/enable-new-integrations) in Artifactory with **Callback URL** set to `https://<your-coder-url>/external-auth/jfrog/callback`.